What do Dubia Roaches Eat? And how to Gut-Load them.

 As you read below, you'll quickly learn about the benefits of gut-loading your feeder insects.
 But if you're not up for the task of making your own gut-loading mix, we concocted our own dry gut-load recipe, which is loaded with calcium, vitamin D3, and vitamin A.

+Knowing what to feed your dubia roaches is important for the health of your pet.
 Most insectivorous reptile owners know that their pets need extra vitamin A and calcium in their diets.
 For those who need a quick refresher on the role of these nutrients, check out this short article on the importance of vitamin A and calcium in the diet of carnivorous reptiles.

 In short, the veterinarian who reviewed the literature suggests that the best way to get your leopard gecko, bearded dragon, or other insectivorous pet sufficient amounts of vitamin A and calcium is to gut load your feeder insects.
 Dubia roaches are a great choice of feeder for many species, and they can easily be gut loaded using common vegetables, listed below.
 Don’t forget to check out the section on what not to feed your roaches with!